skip to main content

 If you are unable to attend college without financial assistance, and/or your previous academic performance has been superior, financial aid may be available to you from a number of sources.
 That aid may be in the form of scholarships, grants, loans, and/or work programs.

-The Student Financial Aid Office at Ohio State can help you determine what assistance you may qualify for and help you obtain that assistance.
+The Student Financial Aid at Ohio State can help you determine what assistance you may qualify for and help you obtain that assistance.
 The financial aid staff uses the Free Application for Federal Student Aid (FAFSA) to determine financial need and to distribute limited funds to those who have the fewest financial resources.
 To increase your chances of getting the maximum aid for which you are eligible, be sure to file by your priority deadline.
 Ohio State's FAFSA priority deadline is February 15.

 The formula that defines a student's financial need is: